 A personal SWOT has the same concept to the one used for business except that the focus is obviously yourself and your goals, both short term and long term.
 One of the advantages of applying it for personal development is that it has a very flexible framework which means it can be applied for a wide variety of cases or situations, so whether you just want to have a skills assessment to check whether you qualify for a certain job post or evaluate where you went wrong with a certain decision, the SWOT framework will sill be a useful tool.

-Weaknesses – these are the areas you should identify where you know you or your organization may be weaker than the rest of your competition or areas where they can do a lot better than you
+Weaknesses – these are the areas you should identify where you know you or your organization may be weaker than the rest of your competition or areas where they can do a lot better than you.
+You may also see sample healthcare SWOT analysis.

 Opportunities – these are also possibilities or areas for improvement that you can uses to help you reach your goals;